 Program Enrollment and Admission

 We recommend completing the administrative paperwork packet in an office visit before your first clinic visit for medical evaluation and program admission (medication induction, first dose).
 You will need a photo ID and an insurance card if you are not a self pay patient.
 If eligible, you should apply for Medicaid prior to seeking services with us.

 The first visit for methadone will be a long one (2-3 hours); you should have someone present to drive you home in case the new medication affects your ability to drive safely.
 You will need to bring all your pill bottles and have a full bladder for a urine drug screen sample.
 Currently initial visits for medical intake, evaluation and starting treatment are offered Monday, Tuesday and Wednesday mornings starting at 6:00 am on a first-come, first-served basis.

 During the first 14 days after admission (first doses) each patient will complete a psychosocial assessment with a counselor and attend classes in ALT Recovery Group program orientation and Narcan overdose prevention.

-For more information or assistance in Las Cruces, please communicate with the Special Projects Coordinator by visiting the clinic or contacting him to discuss program enrollment: calling toll-free at 1-877-258-4301, via email at email@example.com or text message at 575-587-5587.
+For more information or assistance in Las Cruces, please contact Ray Stewart, Special Projects Coordinator by visiting the clinic, calling toll-free 1-877-258-4301, email email@example.com or send text to 575-587-5587.
 Ray is in charge of community liaison/outreach activities, in particular, with local hospitals and county jails.

 – New Patient Contact/Registration Form